The UK Border - Security and Money: Full Report

 Leaving the European Union will mean a lot of change – nowhere more so than at our borders.
 The end of unchecked EU immigration will require a beefing up of our border controls.
 The rising threats of organised crime, trafficking and terror mean we must invest more in intelligence to keep our country safe.
 Yet at the same time we want to maintain the free flow of trade that is the economic lifeblood of our nation, and have smooth journeys for legitimate travellers too.
 All these changes can be expected to require costly investment.

-How could we do it and be ready in two years' time?
+How could we do it and be ready by March 2019?
 My proposal is that we plan now to adopt a visa waiver system for EU visitors like the US ESTA system.
 This should raise some £250 million a year – enough to increase the UK's Borders Budget by 50 per cent.
 With this extra money, we can boost our efforts to combat traffickers, terrorists and criminal gangs.
 In addition, the visa waiver system would provide a wealth of information we could use to strengthen our intelligence effort.
 If we also invest in tried and tested systems we will be able to automate much of the processing.
 This way, border officers can focus on the greatest risks, helping to make our borders as strong as they can be.

 Post-Brexit, the key challenges that our borders strategy will need to answer are: